-Your battery in the tow vehicle is your primary power source to operate the brakes in your towable trailer.
-Keep your battery and charging system in working operation to ensure available energy when required.
+Battery in the tow vehicle is the primary source of power to operate the brake system in towable trailer.
+Keep battery and charging system in good working condition to ensure available energy when required.

 Wiring to operate your brakes must be sized in both vehicles, suggesting a minimum of 14 gauge.
 Your camper has 14 gauge from front end to brakes.
 Brake assemblies are wired in parallel, never in a series.
 Being parallel, there will be equal voltage and amperage at each brake assembly for equal braking capability and/ or performance.